bini1995/invoice-uploader-ai/README.md

 - Recurring billing templates with automated sending and payment retries
 - Linked invoice relationship graph to spot duplicates and vendor patterns
 - Smart auto-fill suggestions for vendor tags and payment terms
+- AI-powered autocomplete and cleanup for vendor and total fields
 - Analytics and reports page with filtering and PDF export
 - Trend reports for monthly spend and aging invoices
 - Customizable dashboards with date filters and export options